brainhubeu/license-auditor/README.md

 For **License Auditor** to work, all project dependencies have to be installed before an audit. **License Auditor** iterates through the `node_modules` and retrieves the license information from them.
 List of licenses is also available at [spdx site](https://spdx.org/licenses/).

 The order of files in which the license information is retrieved from is: `package.json`, `LICENSE`, `LICENCE`, `COPYING`, `README`.
-Warning and Error notifications specifies the license file that it has been read from.
-In some cases, license files may not provide license directly.
+Warning and Error notifications specify the license file that it has been read from.
+In some cases, license files may not provide the license directly.
 The asterisk `*` symbol next to shown license name indicates that it is the closest possible, but not fully confirmed license.

 # Usage and examples